You may also like:

 This article is for those of you who:

 Naturally, if you are replacing an old washing machine, the new one will go to the same spot.
-However, if you are moving into a brand new place that is yet to be furnished, you should spare a thought on the most convenient spot for this essential appliance.
+However, if you are moving into a brand new place that is yet to be furnished or simply rebuilding your current home, you should spare a thought on the most convenient spot for this essential appliance.

 To find the best spot to install the washing machine, you need to cover a few basic requirements.
 Of course, access to water is a must.
 It’s also advisable not to place it on a hardwood floor, as wood materials could get damaged should any leaks occur.
 Instead, a tiled floor is perfect for the job.